Cellular $\mathbb A^1$-homology and the motivic version of Matsumoto's theorem: A1 -homology theories

 Now, the Thom space $Th(\nu_s)$ is (non-canonically) isomorphic to $\A^{s}/(\A^{s}-\{0\})\wedge ((X_s)_+)\simeq_{\A^1} S^{s}\wedge \G_m^{s}\wedge ((X_s)_+)$ by Lemma \ref{lemma coh trivial}, since $X_s$ is cohomologically trivial.
 We consider the connecting morphism

 in $D_{\A^1}(k)$ obtained from the above triangle.
-Both the source and the target of this morphism are strictly $\A^1$-solvable.
-The target by the inductive assumption.
-The source by example \ref{ex strict A^1-resolution} above, by remembering that $Th(\nu_s)$ is (non canonically) isomorphic in the pointed $\A^1$-homotopy to $(\A^s/(\A^s-\{0\}))\wedge ((Y_s)_+)$, so that the strict $\A^1$-localization is (non canonically) $\KMW_s\otimes \HA_0(Y_s))[s]$.
+Both the source and the target of this morphism are strictly $\A^1$-resolvable.
+The target is strictly $\A^1$-resolvable by the induction hypothesis.
+The source is strictly $\A^1$-resolvable by Example \ref{ex strict A^1-resolution} above, by remembering that $Th(\nu_s)$ is (non-canonically) isomorphic in the pointed $\A^1$-homotopy category to $(\A^s/(\A^s-\{0\}))\wedge ((Y_s)_+)$, so that the strict $\A^1$-localization is (non-canonically) $\KMW_s\otimes \HA_0(Y_s)[s]$.

-It follows from Remark \ref{rem strict A^1 solvable} that the morphism \eqref{eq connecting morphism} induces a unique morphism in $D(Ab_{\A^1}(k))$ between the corresponding strict $\A^1$-resolutions:
+It follows from Remark \ref{rem strict A^1 resolvable} that the morphism \eqref{eq connecting morphism} induces a unique morphism in $D(Ab_{\A^1}(k))$ between the corresponding strict $\A^1$-resolutions:

 where $\Ccell_*(\Omega_{s-1})$ is the cellular $\A^1$-chain complex corresponding to the cellular structure on $\Omega_{s-1}$ induced by the one on $X$.
 Since the chain complex $\Ccell_*(\Omega_{s-1})$ is concentrated in degrees $\leq s-1$ and since $\HA_s(Th(\nu_s))$ is a strictly $\A^1$-invariant sheaf, the morphism \eqref{eq connecting morphism 2} is determined by the morphism it induces on $H_{s-1}$.
 Thus, the morphism \eqref{eq connecting morphism 2} corresponds exactly to a morphism in $Ab_{\A^1}(k)$ given by the composition